anna-dorigo/LinkShortener_API/README.md

 ## Installation Instruction

-Make usre you have the following installed:
+First make sure you have the following installed:
 - Rails 6
 - ruby 2.6.3p62